 - Fall Prevention: Seniors with Parkinson’s commonly have difficulty with balance and walking, so it’s very important to assess the home surroundings and make alterations to lower the risk of falls.
 Installing items like customized toilet seats and grab bars where appropriate, and removing obstacles in and around the home is a good place to start.

 - Anxiety/Depression: Minimizing the risk for depression and anxiety is a key component in the battle against Parkinson’s.
 Keep a close eye on your loved one for indications of depression, and if detected, be sure he or she sees the doctor for assistance as soon as possible.

 - Medications: Parkinson’s treatments may have a wide range of side effects, and can impact the individual in a number of different ways.
 Some kinds of medicine can cause hallucinations or nightmares, for example.
 Make sure your loved one’s doctor advises you about any anticipated side effects of medications so you can be prepared.

 We invite you to explore our San Diego Home Caregivers’ care services to understand how home care can lead to a better quality of life for both your loved one and the family members who are providing care.
-By working with our professional La Jolla home care assistance team to help with some of the more routine aspects of caregiving, family members have the chance to spend more quality time together.
-Contact us online or call us at (619) 487-9000 to learn more about our team of experts in home health care San Diego, CA families trust.
+By working with our professional home care assistance team to help with some of the more routine aspects of caregiving, family members have the chance to spend more quality time together.
+Contact us online or call us at (619) 487-9000 to learn more about our team of experts in senior services in San Diego, CA and the surrounding areas.